falconmick/tdd-demo/packages/slide/slides.md

 <!--
 For this example I will use C# and the London School approach as this is my bread and butter, With this I will be able to give a concrete example of how Test Driven Development can be implemented.
-I will be taking all the three key concepts from above and combining them together to validate a record passed in and depending on if the model is valid, returning back out a result that signifies this, otherwise we log an error if it is not valid.
+I will be taking all the three key concepts from today and combining them together to validate a record passed in and then return that result.
+If the validation failed I will also log that -->

--->

 ---